Q: What is the New York State Minimum Wage?

 A: No, as long as the increase is shown on the employee's wage statement (pay stub).
 However, for employees in the Hospitality Industry, you must provide a new pay notice with every pay rate change.

-For copies of the Industry Wage Orders, Summary of Rate and Credits, and required posters visit our main web page.
+A: For copies of the Industry Wage Orders, Summary of Rate and Credits, and required posters, visit our main web page.

 Thanks for the feedback!
 It will help us improve your experience.